 Con Edison offers a tool for Participating Contractors to verify customer eligibility for Clean Heat incentives.
-To conduct a look-up, Participating Contractors will need to enter a customer's 11-digit account number, meter number, or premise address.
+To conduct a look-up, Participating Contractors will need to enter a customer's 11-digit account number, meter Box 1: Data Fields for Pre-Installation Application number, or premise address.
 If the premise is eligible for Clean Heat incentives, the system will provide Contractors with an eligibility key.
 Premises that have already received full-load Clean Heat incentives are not eligible for additional incentives.